 The Yellow River, the cradle of Chinese civilization, is a major source of freshwater for about 107 million people within the river basin, about 9% of the total population in China (Wang et al., 2006).
-The upper and middle reaches of the river locate in semi-arid and arid regions, and the mean annual precipitation of this area is about 440 mm (Tang et al., 2008a).
+The upper and middle reaches of the river are located in semi-arid and semi-humid areas (Tang et al., 2008a).
 The Yellow River basin is one of the regions facing serious water shortages due to the dry climate and heavy water demands (Yang et al., 2004).
-After the completion of a few irrigation projects in the 1960s, the lower reaches

-- 5 have increasingly suffered from extreme low-flow conditions (Tang et al., 2008b).
-The Yellow River zero-flow phenomenon, i.e. zero flow in the lower reaches of the mainstream, has occurred since 1972 (Yang et al., 2004).
+After the completion of a few irrigation projects in the 1960s, the lower reaches have increasingly suffered from extreme low-flow conditions (Tang et al., 2008b).
+The Yellow River zero-flow phenomenon, i.e., zero flow in the lower reaches of the mainstream, has occurred since 1972 (Yang et al., 2004).
 The frequency of the zero-flow phenomenon increased rapidly in the 1990s.
 However, it seemed to disappear in the 2000s (Zhang et al., 2009).
-Numerous studies have investigated the hydrological cy- - 10 cle change in the Yellow River basin and tried to explain the causes of the zero-flow phenomenon (Yang et al., 2004; Liu and Zheng, 2004; Fu et al., 2004; Xu, 2005; Tang et al., 2006, 2007).
+Numerous studies have investigated the hydrological change in the Yellow River basin and tried to explain the zero-flow phenomenon (Yang et al., 2004; Liu and Zheng, 2004; Fu et al., 2004; Xu, 2005; Tang et al., 2006, 2007).
 The frequent zero-flow phenomenon in the 1990s was attributed to intensified human activities and climatic changes.
-As for the Huayuankou station, a hydrological gauge that controls most (approximating 97 % of the total) catchment area of - the Yellow River basin, natural runoff has a significant decreasing trend during the period of 1952-1997 (Liu and Zheng, 2004).
+As for the Huayuankou station, a hydrological gauge that controls most (approximately 97% of the total) areas of the Yellow River basin, natural runoff had a significant decreasing trend during the period of 1952-1997 (Liu and Zheng, 2004).
 Climatic change is a dominant cause of the reduction in river flow above the Huayuankou station (Cong et al., 2009), accounting for about three quarters of annual streamflow changes (Tang et al., 2008b).
-In contrast, possible reasons for the disappearing zero-flow phenomenon in recent years (Zhang - et al., 2009) have been less studied.
-With recognition of trade-off between human water use and eco-environmental water use and allocations of more water to maintain the ecological environment, engineering measures such as reservoir regulation might have contributed to prevent the zero-flow phenomenon (Yang et al., 2008; Hu et al., 2008; Cui et al., 2009).
-Recent climatic change in the river basin, which has a large impact on river flow, may also have contributed to the river replenishment.
+In contrast to the extensive studies on the causes of the zero-flow phenomenon, possible reasons for the disappearing zero-flow phenomenon in recent years (Zhang et al., 2009) have been less studied.
+With recognition of trade-off between human and eco-environmental water use and allocations of more water to maintain the ecological environment, water management practices such as reservoir regulation should have helped to prevent the zeroflow phenomenon (Yang et al., 2008; Hu et al., 2008; Cui et al., 2009).
+Meanwhile, recent climatic variation in the river basin, which has a large impact on river flow, may have also contributed to the river replenishment.